 Even with such meticulous and security minded coders as the developers of OpenBSD, where the source code is subjected to highly scrutinizing code audits, bugs and security issues happens all the time.

-Considering how systemd is being developed where the code hasn't even undergone (as far as I know) a single code audit, and the developers keep adding new features instead of focusing on bugs, security, and stability, the project doesn't belong in any GNU/Linux distribution except as in a "testing stage", and any kind of GNU/Linux distribution with systemd is not suited as a production system if security matters.
+Considering how systemd is being developed where the code hasn't even undergone (as far as I know) a single code audit, and the developers keep adding new features instead of focusing on bugs, security, and stability, the project doesn't belong in any GNU/Linux distribution except as in a "beta stage".

-Even Debian GNU/Linux, with its extended testing in its "testing" and "unstable" releases, before anything goes into the "stable" release, isn't suited for production because systemd still has many open issues and even open bugs dating back all the way to 2015.
+Even Debian GNU/Linux, with its extended testing in its "testing" and "unstable" release branches, isn't suited for production systems because systemd still has many open bugs dating back all the way to 2015.

 Adding a simple and single feature that fits very well into an existing code base is one thing, but merging projects with tens of thousands of lines of code is something quite different.
-That's adding an entire new application in and by itself, yet with systemd still deeply integrated into the so-called "suite of programs".
+That's adding an entire new application in and by itself.

 In his blog post The Biggest Myths , from January 2013, Lennart Poettering tries to argue against calling systemd a "monolith", which is what many people consider it to be.
 Lennart says: